How can I convert Audible.com .AA files to MP3 audio files?

 Use these simple instructions to easily convert audible .AA files to (non-DRM) MP3 files so that you can play the MP3 files on any MP3 player.
 This article describes where to get the special file you need to perform this easy audible .AA conversion to MP3.
+[As of May 2016, you will find Goldwave 5.52 and other versions at this link

 UPDATE: Newer versions of the audible and Goldwave programs have been released since I last revised this article a few years ago.
 So, here is one important distinction between the old instructions and the new instructions: You must to install an obsolete audible file called “audibleMediaPlayerFilter.exe“ This is the “secret” of this method and your conversion won’t work without audibleMediaPlayerFilter installed.
 You can use a search engine like Google to search for “audibleMediaPlayer.exe” or you might be able to download it from this link.